ronrothjr/The-Threads-of-Becoming/blog.md

 **When memory gets heavy, ask:** *What do we want our story to be?* Not just "what happened?"—that's important but incomplete.
 What meaning do we make of it?
 What do we carry forward, and what do we finally set down?

+_Before those stories drive our next move, we need to ask: is it time?_

 ---

 ## **The Fourth Thread: PAUSE**